top of page

 As stated in James Muldoon’s article, Academics: It’s Time To Get Behind Decolonising The Curriculum, “Advocates of decolonisation don’t want to abolish the canon; they want to interrogate its assumptions and broaden our intellectual vision to include a wider range of perspectives.”
 (2019).

-Many political and educational plans have failed because their authors designed them according to their own personal views of reality, never once taking into account (except as mere objects of their actions) the men-in-a-situation to whom their program was ostensibly directed.”
+“Many political and educational plans have failed because their authors designed them according to their own personal views of reality, never once taking into account (except as mere objects of their actions) the men-in-a-situation to whom their program was ostensibly directed.”
 (Freire, 1970, p.
 67).

-For students of colour studying in the UK navigating predominantly white canon curriculums, taught within majority white lecturer departments, there is a difficulty faced when the work they choose to produce extends beyond the perpetuated Western narrative.
+For students of colour studying in the UK navigating predominantly white canon curriculums, taught within majority white lecturer departments; there is a difficulty faced when the work they choose to produce or reflect on extends beyond the perpetuated Western narrative.
 This website was created as there was an observed absence of this type of extensive list existing.
 A representation of the legacy of British South Asians in film should be greater than an arbitrary top ten list lazily selecting the same films.
-This resource has been created and aims to be maintained in order to offer a starting point from which the British South Asian experience can be accessed and discussed in a more informed way.
+This list aims to substantially broaden the scope of how British South Asians are depicted or indeed depict others.

 References: